 This summer I’ve been experimenting with sourdough and the obsession is growing!
-One of the recipes I was most anxious to try was a delicious homemade pizza crust that has depth of flavor and a good chewy crispness.
+One of the recipes I was most anxious to try was a delicious homemade pizza crust that has a depth of flavor and a good chewy crispness.
 One of the reasons I’ve never been a huge fan of take-out pizza is because the crust lacks zing, the toppings lack freshness, and the whole thing is weighed down with grease.
 They’re just not very healthy.

 This is where homemade pizza steps in and rescues not only our desire for fresh, delicious, healthier pizza but our love for pizza in itself.
 I didn’t think I would ever crave pizza until started making my own.

 If you think it’s too much work, you’re missing out!
 All it takes is some active sourdough starter and a bit of forethought and voila!
-You have completely customizable pizza you can eat without the unhealthy ingredients.
+You have a completely customizable pizza you can eat without the unhealthy ingredients.

 How to Make a Sourdough Starter

 First things first, you’re going to need a sourdough starter in order to make sourdough pizza crust.
 You can do this one of two ways; you can either create your own wild sourdough completely from scratch which you can learn how to do here, or you can purchase a starter from a reputable seller which will come as a powder or fresh.